livewire/livewire/docs/nesting.md

 }
 ```

-Now, you can dispatch the "remove-todo" event from the `TodoList` child component like so:
+Once the attribute has been added to the action, you can dispatch the `remove-todo` event from the `TodoList` child component:

 ```php
 <?php